soldafons/soldafons/README.md

 # hi , im soldafon :-)
-im currently learning nixos and python ; i will be posting/updating my nixos
-/hyprland config and python projects in the future
+im currently learning nixos and python ; i will be posting/updating my nixos/hyprland config and python projects in the future